Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Limit behavior when : Proof of maintheoremzero,zero limit,zerorate

-The above arguments imply that for any almost periodic $F$, we could define $\iota(F)$ the effective Hamiltonian of \eqref{homogenizationoperator}.
-Moreover, one could easily verify that $\iota$ is a linear map from $AP(\RR^n)$ to $\RR$, where $AP(\RR^n)$ consists of all almost periodic functions on $\RR^n$ equipped with the supremum norm, which is a complete space proved by Bohr \cite{bohr1925theorie}.
-Furthermore, we see that
+One could easily verify that $\iota$ defines a linear map from $AP(\RR^n)$ to $\RR$.
+Here $AP(\RR^n)$ denotes the space of all almost periodic functions on $\RR^n$ equipped with the supremum norm.
+This space was shown by Bohr \cite{bohr1925theorie} to be complete.
+Moreover, we see that $\iota(F) \leq \|F\|.$ This means that $\iota$ is a bounded linear functional in $AP(\RR^n)$ with $L^\infty$ topology.